 It is vitally important to take advice before agreeing to a voluntary undertaking.
-Whilst directors think it is a quick way to bring an end to a difficult and stressful situation - it can have a sting in the tail.
+Whilst an undertaking can be a quick way to bring an end to a difficult and stressful situation - it can also have a sting in the tail.
 Directors are now liable for personal compensation orders once disqualified.
 And agreeing to a period which is too long can hugely affect your future career options.
 We have been helping directors with undertakings since 2002.
 Let us help you too.

-Where a director is faced with the prospect of a director disqualification claim being issued against them, the Secretary of State will send a notice of such intended proceedings (the “Section 16 Letter”) setting out the alternative option of the director entering into a disqualification undertaking.
+Where a director is faced with the prospect of a director disqualification claim being issued against them, the Secretary of State will send a notice of such intended proceedings under the terms of Section 16 of the Company Director Disqualification Act 1986 (the “Section 16 Letter”) and also setting out the alternative option of the director entering into a disqualification undertaking.

-If a director does not offer such a disqualification undertaking within the time specified, proceedings will be issued at court.
+If a director does not offer such a disqualification undertaking within the time specified, formal legal proceedings will be issued at court.

 However, the option to offer a disqualification undertaking will never disappear and there remains on an ongoing basis the option to offer a disqualification undertaking.